Scottish Rifle: Assessment

 In the 1971 Free Handicap, a ranking of the season best British two-year-olds, Scottish Rifle was given a weight of 113 pounds, twenty pounds below the top-rated Crowned Prince.
 In 1972 the independent Timeform organization gave him a rating of 123, eleven pounds inferior to their highest-rated three-year-old colts Sallust and Deep Diver.
 In the Free Handicap, a ranking of the best British three-year-olds he was rated twelve pounds behind the top-rated Deep Diver.
 In the following year he was rated 127 by Timeform (ten pounds behind their best Older Male Rheingold) and was the fourth highest money-winner in Britain behind Dahlia, Mysterious and Morston.

 Stud record

 At the end of his racing career, Scottish Rifle was syndicated at a price of £7,000 a share, giving him a theoretical value of £280,000.
 He began his career as a breeding stallion at the Sussex Stud at West Grinstead.
 He was exported to Czechoslovakia in 1979 and died in 1984.
-His best winners included Al Trui (Stewards' Cup), Amber Rambler (Future Champion Novices' Chase) and Arva, a filly who won the Czechoslovakian Triple Crown.
+His best winners included Al Trui (Stewards' Cup), Amber Rambler (Future Champion Novices' Chase) and Arva, a filly who won the Czechoslovak Triple Crown.